Comparison

 Estimated Permit Fees$3,000–$15,000 including impact fees$3,000–$10,000 in permit fees; school fees may add $3,000–$6,000

-Ministerial Approval?No (Austin uses discretionary review for some elements)Yes (CO HB 24-1175 requires ministerial approval within 60 days)
+Ministerial Approval?No (Austin uses discretionary review for some elements)Yes (CO HB 24-1152 requires ministerial approval, no discretionary design review)

 Key Differences

 Austin and Denver represent two fundamentally different ADU regulatory frameworks.
-Denver operates under Colorado's HB 24-1175 (effective August 2024), which mandates by-right ADU approval throughout the state and requires ministerial review (no discretionary denial) within 60 days.
+Denver operates under Colorado's HB 24-1152 (signed May 13, 2024; local compliance required by July 1, 2025), which mandates by-right ADU approval throughout the state and requires ministerial review (no discretionary denial).
 Austin, by contrast, operates solely under local code with no state ADU law backing it — Texas has not enacted ADU preemption as of 2026.
 This matters in practice.
 Denver's state preemption means property owners have a legal right to build a conforming ADU, and the city cannot deny applications that meet objective standards.
 Austin's purely local ADU rules (under the HOME Ordinance and Title 25 Development Code) are generally permissive, but lack the legal backstop of state preemption.
 Austin's HOME Ordinance (2023) goes further in a different direction, allowing up to 3 total units on any residential lot — more than Denver's state minimum of 1 ADU per lot.
-Austin's review timeline is notably longer (2-4 months) compared to Denver's 60-day state mandate.
+Austin's review timeline is notably longer (2-4 months) compared to Denver's typical 4-8 week processing time.
 Austin's impact fees — including water/wastewater charges of $3,000–$8,000 — add cost variability.
 Denver's school impact fees ($3,000–$6,000) are significant but more predictable.

 Cost Comparison